As I mentioned before, deep muscle relaxation is SO important to calm the body and mind.

 I started doing this exercise 20 years ago, way back at the beginning when my anxiety symptoms first really broke out.
 I needed something to help calm me down and make me feel relaxed and every book I read said that deep breathing exercises combine with muscle relaxation would help.
 So I stumbled across this particular exercise and started doing it every day and it turns out those books were right – it really works.

 I didn’t just use this exercise when I felt I “needed” it……be it mentally or physically.
 I also made an “appointment” with myself to do this exercise every single night while I was in my really overly sensitized, stressed out early days.
 This was how I helped not only calm myself down for the immediate time, but for the long term as well.
 Doing breathing exercises on a regular basis is one of the best, easiest, most efficient ways to get the message to your brain that you are okay and not under any threat out in your physical world.
+For some people having music play along with the breathing helps.
+My friend uses some Promotional Bluetooth Speakers and this really helps her to tune out the outside world.

 If you have an anxiety disorder, your brain is stressed out and tired and thinks you are in danger.
 This exercise is how you lovingly reassure your brain that is not true.
 Its your way of saying “See Brain …..look how relaxed I am.
 No need to worry about me…I am living the good life out here. ” Just as a child can slowly be reassured that there aren’t monsters under the bed….your brain can slowly be reassured that you are not going to be attacked by something every time you let yourself relax.
 It’s a slow process of your brain “resetting” and learning to trust again, and this exercise helps that process along.
 I did it.
 I did it consistently.
 Every.
 Single.
 Night.
 And it worked for me.